-As mentioned above, we also include PulseGuideTM mount control / utility software and a full version of PEMProTM (Periodic Error Management Professional) v.2.x (latest version) for you to enhance your control and performance options.
+As mentioned above, we also include a full version of PEMProTM (Periodic Error Management Professional) v.3.x (latest version) for you to enhance your control and performance options.
 As an added bonus, all 1100GTO mounts will come pre-loaded with the custom-fitted PEMProTM corrections from our extensive individual testing that is performed on each and every mount.
 While the native peak-to-peak periodic error of your 1100GTO will be 7 arcseconds or less, you can reduce it even further to maximize performance without auto-guiding.
 These software control products are detailed later in the manual.